wp-plugins/dyamar-polls/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Ability to set different color schemes for polls.
+* Validating form data before saving into database.
+* Included CSS files should have correctly specified media type.

 = 1.0 =
-* Initial release of this plugin
+* Initial release of this plugin.